troystribling/BlueCap/README.md

 }
 ```

-Here the [characteristicsDiscoveredFuture](#characteristicdiscovery) previously defined is flatmapped to Future&lt;Characteristic&gt;.
+Here the [characteristicsDiscoveredFuture](#characteristicdiscovery) previously defined is flatmapped to Future&lt;Characteristic&gt and the characteristic is read;.
 This ensures that characteristic has been discovered before writing.
 An error is returned if the characteristic is not found.

 ### Characteristic Read

 After a peripherals characteristics are discovered reading characteristic values is possible.
 Several BlueCap Characteristic methods are available,

 ```swift
 // Read a characteristic from a peripheral service